ddahan/fast-batteries/README.md

 ## Documentation

-See the [`/doc` folder](https://fixme) containing diverse information.
+See the [`/doc` folder](./doc/) containing diverse information.

 ## Contributions

-Issues and PRs are very welcome, as I'll try to improve this boilerplate over time.
+I really need help to make this template better over time.
+Issues and PRs are very welcome.
 Here is how you can help:
   - make the current batteries more solid (mistakes, cleaner ways to do, more use cases, more unit tests, ...)
   - help me build a new battery (cf. roadmap) from scratch.

 ## Roadmap

-You can see it [here](http://fixme)
+You can see it [here](https://github.com/users/ddahan/projects/1)

 ## FAQ / Philosophy